Nehr/whocanihelp/README.md

 # Vem kan jag hjälpa? (hackthecrisis_2020)

-Our contribution to Hack the crisis 2020
+Our contribution to Hack the crisis 2020.
+A quasar web app that can help people in need.

 ## Install the dependencies